 Protective orders also do not cover many types of emotional or mental abuse.
 If you're being mentally or emotionally abused, please contact a domestic violence organization in your area.
 They can help you figure out your options and offer you support.
 See: VA Where to Find Help.

-The clerk will provide you with the forms that you need to file.
 On the complaint for protective order form, you will be the "petitioner" and the abuser will be the "respondent."
-Write briefly about the most recent incidents of violence, using descriptive language - words like "slapping," hitting," "grabbing," threatening," "choking," etc. - that fits your situation.
+Write about the most recent incidents of violence, using descriptive language - words like "slapping," hitting," "grabbing," threatening," "choking," etc. - that fits your situation.
 Include details and dates, if possible.
+Be specific.

 If you need assistance filling out the form, ask the clerk for help.
 Some courts may have an advocate that can assist you.
 Another option is to find help through one of the domestic violence organizations listed on our VA State and Local Programs page.

 After you finish filling out your application, bring it back to the court clerk.
 The clerk will forward it to a judge.
 The judge may wish to ask you questions as he or she reviews your application.
-The judge will decide whether or not to issue the preliminary order, and if you seek a permanent order the judge will set a date for a hearing for the final protective order.
+The judge will decide whether or not to issue the preliminary order, and will set a date for a hearing for the final protective order.